saylesss88/nix-book/src/nix/whonix_kvm.md

 anonymous environment for running applications and performing online tasks.

 When you first launch `Whonix-Workstation`, choose the second option down or reboot, and then choose "Persistent Mode Sysmaint Session".
+From there, you can go through the same steps as you did for the Gateway.

 With the workstation, a security feature disables `sudo` for the default user.
 Instead of the `user` account, a separate `sysmaint` (system maintenance)